yokioryonghee/yolo-two-stage-classification/README.md

   ```bash
   git checkout -b feature/streamlit-ui
   ```
 !The model was trained on a limited dataset, consisting of only a few dozen images for each of the 8 specific car models.
 While it accurately detects these trained vehicles, it may incorrectly identify or misclassify car types it has not been exposed to.
-We are currently working on an automated pipeline to streamline the entire process, from data crawling and training to weight updates.
+I am currently working on an automated pipeline to streamline the entire process, from data crawling and training to weight updates.

 <img width="1710" height="1107" alt="Image" src="https://github.com/user-attachments/assets/0d8e4bf4-93b6-455c-9d4e-2d6f2f8eab93" />